schibsted/jslt/README.md

 # JSTL 2.0

-JSTL 2.0 is a redesign of JSTL that does *not* use jq as the query language, because JSTL 2.0 is a complete query and transformation language in one.
+JSTL 2.0 is a complete query and transformation language for JSON.
 The language design is inspired by [jq](https://stedolan.github.io/jq/), [XPath](https://www.w3.org/TR/1999/REC-xpath-19991116/), and [XQuery](https://en.wikipedia.org/wiki/XQuery).